Card Force by Theodore Annemann

 CardMechanic says...

 Learn three different card forces to enhance your magic tricks.
-Each force is explained with step-by-step instructions and demonstrations.
+Each force is explained with step-by-step instructions and demonstrations, with tips on presentation and misdirection to improve performance.

 magicorthodoxy says...